Behind the Scenes--Closing the Curtain on Stereotypes

 Make the connection between the Anticipatory Set and key lesson information by explaining (or eliciting from students) the following: "You instinctively stereotyped the packages based on their size and/or appearance.
 In your hope and desire to get the most desirable/best package of all the choices, you used those stereotypes to make assumptions/prejudgment in selecting (act of discriminating) the packages."

-Using the flowchart from What's the Difference?
-(Attachment One), have students work together in pairs or small groups to show their understanding of stereotypes, prejudice, and discrimination.
+Using the flowchart from What's the Difference? (handout), have students work together in pairs or small groups to show their understanding of stereotypes, prejudice, and discrimination.
 In the now labeled shapes, students must write their own description/definition for each of the terms or they must give a life-related example of each.
-Circulating among pairs or groups will enable the teacher to hear discussion, probe student thinking, and ensure involvement of all students.
-Upon reading of the description/definitions or examples, the teacher will determine if students have expressed full understanding.
-If not, further questioning or presentation of ideas is necessary.

 Strand PHIL.II Philanthropy and Civil Society